scottfalbo/scottfalbo/README.md

 </p>

 <p width=70%>

-I'm a huge gamer nerd that loves coding.
+Hello, and thank you for visiting my portfolio page.
+I'm a huge nerd that loves to make things.
+More specifically, I'm a software developer and tattoo artist in Seattle.

+Whether it's software or artwork I really just like creating things.
+I enjoy hearing your ideas and collaborating to bring your vision into reality.
+I like working with new people and teams to gain new perspectives and learn new skills.
+That may be learning something new about a culture while discussing a tattoo design, or learning a new technology to write an application.

 Learning a new language or technologies to solve a problem domain is basically studying ancient tongues to scribe spells.
 HttpRequest, more like Neo-Electrical Telekinesis.
 Writing code is wizardry, and who doesn't want to be a wizard.

 As a long time end game MMO gamer and puzzler I enjoy solving problems and organizing solutions.
 I find great satisfaction in laying out repository patterns in .NET or figuring out entity relations for a database.
 When everything works out it's like beating a level of a game.
 If things don't work out it's a learning experience until they do.